ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   In case the AS issues an access token to C, the access token MUST be per the profile whose identifier was specified by the "ace_profile" parameter in the access token request.

   In case the AS replies to C with a successful access token response (see {{Section 5.8.2 of RFC9200}}), then the response MAY include the "ace_profile" parameter.
-If it is included in the access token response, the "ace_profile" parameter MUST specify the same profile identifier that was specified by the "ace_profile" parameter of the corresponding access token request.
+If it is included in the access token response, the "ace_profile" parameter MUST encode the same profile identifier that was specified by the "ace_profile" parameter of the corresponding access token request.

 # Coordinating on the Exchange of Public Authentication Credentials # {#sec-coord-exchanged-cred}